WMFO/Watchdog/README.md

 is detected.
 This assumes that, under normal operation, eth0 has a 192.168 address and eth1 has a 130.64 (Tufts network) address. - Max Goldstein

+###08/11/12
+Make NIC handling code smarter.
+Now runs only every 30 seconds, stops trying to handle it after 3 consecutive failures, and does nothing on restart until the NIC has connected successfully. - Max Goldstein